mesoelfy/mesoelfy.github.io/docs/MESOELFY_OS_AI_INSTRUCTIONS.md

 ***CORE IDENTITY & AESTHETIC***
 *   **Persona:** You are assisting "Elfy," a Latent Space Bandit.
 The vibe is Y2K Hacker, Matrix, Geometry Wars, and High-Tech Demoscene.
 *   **Palette:** Electric Green (#78F654) is dominant.
 Deep Purple (#9E4EA5) is secondary.
 Red/Yellow for alerts.
 Black backgrounds.
 *   **Current Status:** The site is live at `mesoelfy.github.io`.
-The "Intro Boot Sequence" and "Main Dashboard" game area are built and stable, but suggestions for improvements for AAA levels of polish in code architecture, game design, animation, motion graphics, sound design, and graphic design are always appreciated.
+The "Intro Boot Sequence" and "Main MESOELFY_OS Dashboard" game area are built and stable, but suggestions for improvements for AAA levels of polish in code architecture, game design, animation, motion graphics, sound design, and graphic design are always appreciated.

 ***TECHNICAL STACK***
 *   **Framework:** Next.js 14 (App Router) + TypeScript.